 - The Quality Assurance Committee will be responsible for evaluating the Quality Assurance Plan.
-The quality assurance plan will be updated and approved annually by the Board of Directors during the October meeting.
-The Executive Director is responsible for integrating all Quality Assurance activities.
-The result of the Quality Assurance Review will be provided to the Board of Directors and the ADAMH Board on a quarterly basis.
-Monthly Quality Assurance meeting notes will be distributed to all staff members and an opportunity will be made for staff members to provide feedback concerning the activities of the Quality Assurance Committee and the provision of services.
+The quality assurance plan will be updated and approved annually by the Board of Directors during the September meeting.
+The Executive Director is responsible for integrating all quality assurance activities.
+The result of the Quality Assurance Review will be provided to the Board of Directors and the ADAMH Board at least on a quarterly basis.
+Monthly quality assurance meeting minutes will be distributed to all staff members and an opportunity will be made for staff members to provide feedback concerning the activities of the Quality Assurance Committee and the provision of services.

-- The quality assurance plan is made up of five primary components: Client Records Review, Peer Review, Utilization Review, Professional Staff Organization , and the Safety and Infection Control.
-Each component reports their results to the Quality Assurance Committee monthly.
+- The quality assurance plan is made up of four primary components: Clinical Accountability, Utilization Review, Professional Staff Organization (PSO), and the Safety and Infection Control.

 - Although Mid-Ohio Psychological Services, Inc. does not currently contract with other agencies, the Quality Assurance Committee and the Executive Director will ensure that every effort will be made to incorporate quality assurance standards within such contracts.

 - Efforts will be made to support a multi-disciplinary framework for all quality assurance reviews and activities.
-All disciplines currently working through Mid-Ohio Psychological Services, Inc. are represented in the Quality Assurance activities.
+All disciplines currently working through Mid-Ohio Psychological Services, Inc. are to be represented in the quality assurance activities.

-- Confidentiality will be maintained during all quality assurance activities as ensured in the Client Rights Policy.
+- Confidentiality will be maintained during all quality assurance activities as ensured in the Client Guidelines.
 To ensure confidentiality, only client ID numbers will be used in documenting issues germane to a particular client.
-All Quality Assurance minutes containing client specific information will be kept in a locked area accessible only to the Quality Assurance Committee.
+All quality assurance minutes containing client specific information will be kept in a locked area accessible only to the Quality Assurance Committee.
 Information, which must be shared with outside agencies, such as the ADAMH Board, will not have client names or other information, which may identify any individual client.
 The majority of the data will be in aggregate form.

-- All Client Rights complaints and Grievances will be reviewed by the Quality Assurance Committee at their regular meetings and will direct the Executive Director and/or Governing Board to take appropriate action.
-Additionally, the Quality Assurance Committee will include a description of Client Grievances and Complaints in their annual review report.
+- All client rights complaints and grievances will be reviewed by the Quality Assurance Committee at their regular meetings and will recommend the Executive Director and/or Board of Directors to take appropriate action.
+Additionally, the Quality Assurance Committee will include a description of client grievances and complaints in their annual review report.

 - In conducting all quality assurance activities, special emphasis shall be placed on those aspects of care with the greatest impact on the quality of services, including those of high volume, those known to be problematic, those offered to persons with multiple service needs, and aspects of care related to ethnic and minority populations.

-- Each department/service shall have the opportunity to identify and review major aspects of care annually which may receive special emphasis.
+- Each area of business/service shall have the opportunity to identify and review major aspects of care annually which may receive special emphasis.
 This review will be forwarded to the Quality Assurance Committee as part of the overall Quality Assurance Procedures.
 The results of this annual review will be forwarded to the Board of Directors and the ADAMH Board for appropriate action.

 - Core quality assurance activities (such as annual review of agency policies and procedures, client satisfaction survey, etc.) will be conducted on a scheduled basis as clarified on the Quality Assurance Activity Schedule.

-The purpose of the Quality Assurance Committee is to oversee and carry out the Quality Assurance Plan.
-The Quality Assurance Committee shall review information from the Client Records Review/Peer Review/Utilization Review Professional Staff Organization/and the Safety and Infection Control.
-The Quality Assurance Committee reports to the Executive Director and the Board of Directors.
-The Quality Assurance Committee will be responsible for compiling the Annual Quality Assurance Review.
-The Quality Assurance Committee is responsible for ensuring that the overall quality assurance needs are met.
-If a trend and/or other clinical issue is identified, the Quality Assurance Committee will do a “focused review” and recommend corrective action to be carried out by the QA Coordinator in consultation with Associate Director and/or the Executive Director.
+The purpose of the QA Committee is to oversee and carry out the Quality Assurance Plan.
+The QA Committee shall review information from the Clinical Accountability/Utilization Review/Professional Staff Organization/and the Safety and Infection Control.
+The QA Committee reports to the Executive Director and the Board of Directors.
+The QA Committee will be responsible for compiling the Annual Quality Assurance Review.
+The QA Committee is responsible for ensuring that the overall quality assurance needs are met.
+If a trend and/or other clinical issue is identified, the QA Committee will do a “focused review” and recommend corrective action to be carried out by the Operations Director and/or the Executive Director.

-The Quality Assurance Committee will review and annually assess the effectiveness of the Quality Assurance Plan.
+The QA Committee will review and annually assess the effectiveness of the Quality Assurance Plan.
 Specifically, this annual review will include a review of:

 3) Resolution of identified problems,

-6) Communication of the findings to the agency staff, the agency’s governing body, and the local community mental health board.
+6) Communication of the findings to the agency staff, the agency’s Board of Directors, and the local ADAMH board

-This will be completed by reviewing the Quality Assurance Committee findings and reviewing the overall Quality Assurance process as it interfaces with the Board of Directors and the ADAMH Board.
+This will be completed by reviewing the QA Committee findings and reviewing the overall quality assurance process as it interfaces with the Board of Directors and the ADAMH Board.

-The QA Committee meets monthly.
-The members are four clinical members, the QA Coordinator and the agency Clinical Director.
-The purpose of the committee and meetings is to encompass the entire QA process, as our agency size does not allow for separate committees to be developed for each area of QA.
+The QA Committee meets at least 12 times a year.
+Clinical representatives from each site, representing the range of clinical disciplines practicing within the agency, the Director of Operations, and other staff when appropriate.
+The purpose of the Committee and meetings is to encompass the entire QA process, as our agency size does not allow for separate committees to be developed for each area of QA.

 During the monthly meeting, the current status of QA activities is given.
 This includes an update on what reports are being worked on and corrections being made from previous months.
-The committee addresses any areas of concern.
-All Client Rights complaints and grievances will be reviewed by the Quality Assurance Committee, and the committee will direct the Executive Director and/or Governing Board to take appropriate action.
+The Committee addresses any areas of concern.
+All client rights complaints and grievances will be reviewed by the QA Committee, and the Committee will recommend the Executive Director and/or Board of Directors take appropriate action.
 The focused area of review is addressed.
-Ideas are sought and action plans decided upon to meet QA calendar requirements.
+Ideas will be sought and action plans decided upon to meet the QA activities schedule requirements.
 This may entail surveys, running statistical reports, or conducting chart reviews.
 Responses to the previous month’s focus review are made based on the information collected during the review process.

-Monthly summary reports are collected from clinical staff to track clinician CEU’s for PSO purposes, community agency referrals, and referrals to and from hospital facilities.
+Monthly data is collected, reviewed and analyzed to track clinician Continuing Education Units (CEU’s) for PSO purposes, community agency referrals, and referrals to and from hospital facilities.

-Client Rights and Grievance issues are reviewed for the monthly QA report.
+Client rights and grievance issues are reviewed and analyzed for the monthly QA report.
 Any needs for corrective action and re-education are facilitated through the agency’s supervision process.

 QA Goals and Objectives